EbosetaleseDunjoyin/Omini-air-app/README.md

 # Omini-air-app
 This is a social media app built using the MERN (MongoDB, Express, React, Node.js) stack.
-The app allows users to create profiles, share posts, like and comment on posts, follow other users, and more.
+The app allows users to create posts, like and comment on posts, and more.
 <br/><br/>
 <h1>Features</h1>
 User authentication with JSON Web Tokens (JWT)<br/>